Guides

 Birds, squirrels, and leaves, however, can cause damage to, or hinder the effectiveness of your solar panels’ ability to convert that light to electricity; keep your rooftop free of debris, keep trees at a distance, and think about installing an electrical deterrent, bird spikes or gargoyles.

 To get the best out of your installation, perform or hire someone to perform an annual or biannual health check on your system.
+Once your panels are running smoothly, you might also consider adding solar-powered flood lights to take full advantage of your setup.

 Final Thoughts